KxSystems/docs/docs/wp/disaster-floods/index.md

 -	`South Dakota`
 -	`Virginia`

-These states were chosen for a number of reasons.
-Primary among which is that each of these states exhibits similar climate and landscape.
-Given that it is difficult to predict flooding events, focusing on similar geographies is important to ensure that the models produced are precise.
+A primary reason for choosing these states, is that each exhibits similar climate and landscape.
+Focusing on similar geographies helps to ensure that the models produced are precise.

 Required datasets and providers: